JJ/hoborg/text/text.md

 The metropolitan police locked and bolted all doors of the police station and started to crack windows to prepare for the siege.

-But It didn't take long.
-The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had comandeered; the clowns went around the mech singing "Police home is coming down, coming down" while the coppers where kept at bay by distractions and the occasional shot to make them hunker down.
-Which they did, mostly, until a slightly bent Manuel crashed into the main door, prying it wide open; elephants eliminated one of the main floor windows by tearing them up.
-And everybody was in.
-And everybody was out.
+But the action didn't take long to start.
+The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike, unloaded the mech which Ted had comandeered.
+Then the clowns went around the mech singing "Police home is coming down, coming down" while the coppers where kept at bay by distractions and the occasional shot to make them hunker down.
+Which they did, mostly, until a slightly bent forward Manuel crashed into the main door, prying it wide open; elephants eliminated one of the main floor windows by tearing them up, they were angry after taking  useless pot shot from the coppers.
+After that, everybody came in.
+And everybody came out.
 Clowns and not a small amount of brothers who had been detained for no good reason.

 That night's act would have been quite a success if we hadn't got wind that the national guard had been called and was likely to crash our party.
 So we had to leave too soon.

-I was setting up stuff at the circus site and I saw them coming, still parading, with the band in a truck bed playing fast and loud.
-Rufus came from my right to retrieve the mech from the clowns, who were with their car in front of the convoy.
+But I didn't know any of that I was putting up a tent pole at the circus site and I saw them coming, still parading, with the band in a truck bed playing fast and loud.
+Rufus came running from my right to retrieve the mech from the clowns, who were with their car in front of the convoy.
+Manuel was in a truck bed, still but with its claws up, and somebody had given him a ball cap that sat precariously on top of his head.
+Rufus climbed up and started to untie it, making the cap to finally fall down and the mech itself to swing dangerously.

-*revise and write*
+The clown car stopped and Ted came out of it.
+His blackface mask was starting to melt due to the New Orleans heat and it was becoming a pink and gray mess.
+He came to the truck where Rufus was struggling to get Manuel loose.

+"Leave that alone."
+Ted said, not very loud, but so clearly that I could hear it among the din of the parade and the rest of the circus.
+Rufus shivered, but kept going at the straps.

+"Stop the truck!."
+He yelled this time.
+The truck shuddered to a stop, and Rufus fell back on his bottom.

+"Come down from there.
+You'll get it back in time for the show.
+For now, let it bask in the glory of the people.
+He's a hero."
+Ted said, extending his arms in a way that managed to be threatening.

+"But..."
+Rufus said, while trying to stand up.

+"Boy, get it running again!"
+Ted said to the truck driver.
+Rufus was trying to stand up and fell down again.

+"But...
+It's dented!"
+Rufus managed to say.

+"Yes.
+Don't repair it.
+They are combat wounds, and must be worn with pride!"
+Ted said while walking back to the clown car.

+Rufus crept down from the truck and walked crestfallen back to his wagon.
+The rest of the parade proceeded loudly and I continued doing my job and wondering if this was a chance or a trap.
+I would discover soon enough.

 Closed for repairs
 -----------------------